anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

     go = Fix . fmap go . decodeBTreeF
 ```

-We can then define out function over ordinary numbers by factoring through this encoding
+We can then define our function over ordinary numbers by factoring through this encoding

 ```haskell
 (@) :: Integer -> Integer -> Integer